Resources

 Combining short course and long course PBs can make progress look confusing.
 A swimmer might have a faster short course time because of turns, while their long course PB may be the better indicator for a specific long course target.

-A clear parent dashboard should show the event, course and date together.
+A clear private dashboard should show the event, course and date together.
 That makes it easier to answer questions such as whether the swimmer is improving in short course, whether their long course racing needs more opportunities, and which targets are relevant.

-Converted times and parent context
+Converted times and private context

 Some systems use conversion methods to estimate an equivalent time between 25m and 50m pools.
 Converted times can be useful, but they should be labelled clearly and not treated as the raw achieved swim.